beardedsakimonkey/nvim-ufind/README.md

 instead pass a function that returns the command name and an array of arguments (e.g. `function() return 'rg', {'--vimgrep', 'foo'} end`).

-Results in the finder window can be filtered using an [fzf-like syntax](https://github.com/junegunn/fzf/#search-syntax).
+Results in the finder window can be filtered using the same syntax as [fzf](https://github.com/junegunn/fzf/#search-syntax).
 (Note: the OR operator is not yet supported).

 ### `open_live(source [, config])`